 The “Leonardo da Vinci” World Award of Arts is an acknowledgment to those who lift our existence to a higher level by the beauty or inspiration of their creative talent.

-It is conferred upon a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing artist, whose work constitutes a significant contribution to the artistic legacy of the world.
+It is conferred on a renowned artist, sculptor, writer, poet, cinematographer, photographer, architect, musician or other performing artist, whose work constitutes a significant contribution to the artistic legacy of the world.

 The qualifying jury is constituted of internationally renowned artists, authorities, and members of the World Cultural Council.

 The prize consists of a diploma, a commemorative medal and US$ 10,000.